 The legal extent of FTCA protection differs somewhat for the Tribal employee.
 Tribal employees are deemed to be federal employees for the purpose of FTCA coverage while acting within the scope of their employment in “carrying out” contracts/compacts under P.L.
 93-638.
 This law also extends FTCA coverage to an individual under a personal services contract with the Tribe if the individual is acting within the scope of his/her employment pursuant to the Tribe’s P.L.
 93-638 contract and the services are provided in a facility owned, operated, or constructed under the jurisdiction of the IHS.

-Even when faced with a questionable situation about the applicability of FTCA protection, the DOJ has consistently given federal employees the benefit of the doubt.
-However, it is important to understand that any final decision about whether or not an individual is protected from personal liability by the FTCA is a factual determination made on a case-by-case basis by the HHS Office of General Counsel, the DOJ, and ultimately by the courts.
+It is important to understand that any final decision about whether or not an individual is protected from personal liability by the FTCA is a factual determination made on a case-by- case basis by the HHS Office of General Counsel, the DOJ, and ultimately by the courts.

 Remedy: The injured party or representative cannot initially commence a lawsuit but must first file an administrative federal tort claim with the Office of General Counsel, HHS.
-In addition, the injured party’s exclusive remedy is to file a federal tort claim; no legal action can be taken against any IHS or Tribal healthcare employee – that is to say, such employees are immune from civil liability.5 A further provision is that Congress made the law in the local jurisdiction the decisive factor in determining liability; therefore, a plaintiff may recover for a particular action in one state but not in another.
+In addition, the injured party’s exclusive remedy is to file a federal tort claim; no legal action can be taken against any IHS or Tribal healthcare employee that is acting with the scope of his employment or contract– that is to say, such employees are immune from civil liability.1 A further provision is that Congress made the law in the local jurisdiction the decisive factor in determining liability;3 therefore, a plaintiff may recover for a particular action in one state but not in another.

 Statutes of limitations: Claims must be filed within two years of the incident or knowledge of the alleged injury; otherwise the statute of limitations expires, and the claimant has no recourse.
 Once the claim is filed, the claimant may not file suit for six months.
-If the case is not resolved during the government’s six-month administrative review period, the claimant may fie suit at any time, unless the government denies the administrative claim, in which case suit must be filed within six months of the date of denial.
+If the case is not resolved during the government’s six-month administrative review period, the claimant may file suit at any time, unless the government denies the administrative claim, in which case suit must be filed within six months of the date of denial or the claimant can request reconsideration within six months of the date of denial.